qcif/httpie-oauth1/README.rst

 PLAINTEXT
 .........

-To use the PLAINTEXT signature method, specify "oauth1-plaintext" as the ``auth-type``, and for the ``--auth`` parameter provide the client identifier, optionally followed by a colon and the secret.
+To use the PLAINTEXT signature method, for the ``--auth-type`` argument use ``oauth1-plaintext``, and for the ``--auth`` argument provide the client identifier, optionally followed by a colon and the secret.
 If the secret is not provided, the program will prompt for it.

 .. code-block:: bash